The Best Counselors in Camping

 Staff arrive 9 days before their campers for an intensive training period.
-Training days are long — often 14 hours or more — and always begin with an in-depth bible study lead by Bill Boyd, Director of Spiritual Formation for the North Carolina Study Center in Chapel Hill, NC.
+Training days are long — often 14 hours or more — and always begin with an in-depth bible study led by Bill Boyd, Director of Spiritual Formation for the North Carolina Study Center in Chapel Hill, NC.
 Bill has been on staff at Alpine for over 20 years and has developed a rigorous curriculum to foster a distinctively Christian community at Alpine.
 Counselors are taught to view every area of their lives as opportunities to demonstrate the love of Christ and help their campers “unplug” from modern distractions.

 The environment you create at Alpine truly allows boys to be who God intends them to be.
 To explore, to laugh, to create, to reflect their Creator in multiple ways.
 The counselors you select and train are a real blessing.
 These young men model what it is like to live out their faith while having a tremendous amount of fun and enthusiasm.

 Counselors also sit under the instruction of several nationally renowned child experts.
 They emphasize effective communication with boys, equipping staff to resolve fights and discipline issues.
 One also teaches on preventing homesickness and bullying.
 Parents even come in to share their expectations along with veteran staff members who share experiences from summers past.